Welcome to the Recruitment Policy Options Tooling Reference Guide!

 This recruitment policy allows you to recruit participants via the 3rd party tool Qualtrics.

-Use Case: Use this when you want to recruit your participants from Qualtrics or else link your qualtrics surveys with your Gorilla experiments.
+Use Case: Use this when you want to recruit your participants from Qualtrics or else link your Qualtrics surveys with your Gorilla experiments.

 Your participants will start in Qualtrics, and then be passed to Gorilla to complete the experiment.
 When set up correctly, a participant's 'Response ID' in Qualtrics will be identical to their PublicID in Gorilla.
 Allowing you to easily match up data from both systems.